nschlaepfer/RL-Gamer/README.md

 2. Adjust `ACTION_REPEAT` (2–4) if the agent cannot keep up with 60 Hz envs.
 3. Keep `myseed` fixed for comparable runs.
 Record `[perf]` metrics after each change to track progress.
+4. Monitor `[ppo]` logs; if policy loss oscillates wildly, lower `RL_LR` or reduce `ROLLOUT_STEPS`.
+If updates feel sluggish, raise `ROLLOUT_STEPS` or increase `NUM_PROCS` to collect experience faster.
-4. Profile the agent with `torch.profiler` or macOS Instruments if MPS becomes the bottleneck; ensure data format/dtype conversions happen once per batch.
+5. Profile the agent with `torch.profiler` or macOS Instruments if MPS becomes the bottleneck; ensure data format/dtype conversions happen once per batch.

-## Background Recording
+## Background Recording & Live Viewer
-The repository now includes a minimal `bg_record.py` stub that satisfies the runner's imports without writing video or logs.
-It zeroes the shared info tensor and exits when the shutdown event fires.
-If you want full recording support, replace the stub with your own implementation that provides:

-- `bind_logger(game_id, env_idx, info_tensor)`
-- `log_step(action, obs, reward, terminated, truncated)`
-- `log_close()`
-- `bg_record_proc(obs_tensor, info_tensor, shutdown_event, games, first_start_at)`
+`bg_record.py` now implements a live OpenCV viewer.
+It tiles the shared RGB frames into a mosaic window (`RL-Gamer Live`) at ~30 FPS and honours the shutdown event.
+Close the window or press `q`/`Esc` to stop the session.
+The same API can be extended to capture video—swap in an ffmpeg pipeline if you want to record runs.

-Ensure your recorder can consume CPU RGB frames.
-On macOS, prefer VideoToolbox encoders (e.g., `h264_videotoolbox`) for hardware acceleration.
+If you prefer headless operation, replace the module with a no-op variant or add your own ffmpeg-based recorder.
+Ensure encoders can consume CPU RGB frames; on macOS, VideoToolbox (`h264_videotoolbox`) provides hardware acceleration.
 Install `ffmpeg` separately if required:
 ```bash
 brew install ffmpeg
 ```